Lenovo IdeaPad S340 full review

 In theory it makes the plastic stronger, but the S340 has an aluminium finish on the lid, which is nice.

 This laptop isn’t particularly thin or light, but Lenovo still calls it ‘ultrathin’.
 At 17.9mm thick we wouldn’t say this fits with that description.
-Part of the design makes the S340 appear to be thin but it’s an illusion.
+Part of the design makes the S340 appear to be thin but it’s simply an illusion.

 We took a look at the Sand Pink model, but you can also get the S340 in Onyx Black, Abyss Blue and Platinum Grey.